abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 ## A Set for All Occasions

 What is a efficient data structure for finding differences and intersections?
 Why, a [_Set_] of course!
 A Set stores unique values and provides fast operations for testing membership of its elements.
 If we use a Set to represent the possible values of cells instead of a List, the program should run faster.
-Since the possible values are already unique (`1` to `9`), it should not break anything.
+Since the possible values are already unique (`1`--`9`), it should not break anything.

 Haskell comes with a bunch of Set implementations: